 Matías Gorordo (Percusion)

 Ezequiel Sandoval (Guitar)

-NAHUEL JOFRE is a musician, composer and singer from San Carlos (Mendoza, Argentina).
+NAHUEL JOFRE is a musician, composer, and singer from San Carlos (Mendoza, Argentina).
 His songs have a folkloric vibe to them and are classified within the genres that were created in the provinces of Argentina: These musicians are called the Nueva Canción Nacional, of which Nahuel is a key member.
-It is describes as: “Folklore taken to the start of the 21 century”.
+It is described as: “Folklore taken to the start of the 21 century”.
 Music with a strong identity accompanied by regional folklore mixed with “cuyana”; which is, traditional music all the while looking to create and renovate.

 Nicolás Ibarburu – Guitar and Guitarron

 Hernán Peyrou: Keyboard, Accordion and guitar